SaaS Metrics

 • Quantify the impact with ARR Calculator if you need to turn the definition into an operating assumption.

-• Read Bookings vs ARR: what ARR means (and what it doesn't) if the decision depends on interpretation, policy, or trade-offs beyond the raw formula.
+• Read ARR guide: meaning, formula, MRR, bookings, and growth if the decision depends on interpretation, policy, or trade-offs beyond the raw formula.

 Where to use this on MetricKit